Selanda/WinXPSP3-hf_mig-cleanup/README.md

 939884 | A GDI handle leak occurs in Windows XP and in Windows Server 2003 when an application frequently calls the CreateRectRgn function | Hotfix
 939941 | Problems may occur when you try to use POST method or the GET method to pass Form data in a Web page in Internet Explorer 7 or in Internet Explorer 6 | Hotfix
-939947 | An access violation may occur when JavaScript code runs in Internet Explorer on a Windows XP-based computer | Hotfix 940072 | When you browse from one Web site to a different Web site in Internet Explorer 6 on a Windows XP-based computer, Internet Explorer 6 crashes | Hotfix
-940086 | Stop error message if you use two USB streaming-video cameras at the same time on a Windows XP Service Pack 2-based computer: "STOP 0x000000FE" | Hotfix
+939947 | An access violation may occur when JavaScript code runs in Internet Explorer on a Windows XP-based computer | Hotfix 940086 | Stop error message if you use two USB streaming-video cameras at the same time on a Windows XP Service Pack 2-based computer: "STOP 0x000000FE" | Hotfix
 940275 | Several problems may occur after you install security update 930178 (MS07-021) on a Windows XP SP2-based computer | Hotfix
 940277 | When Internet Explorer 6 is installed on a Windows XP-based computer, it takes longer than expected to browse the subfolders in the Favorites folder and to open a network share that is mapped to a toolbar | Hotfix